ArenCarpenter/Movie_Genre_Analysis/README.md

 Note: On-campus students may have different requirements, please speak with your instructor.

-### Jupyter Notebook Must-Haves

-For this project, your Jupyter Notebook should meet the following specifications:

 #### Organization/Code Cleanliness

 * The notebook should be well organized, easy to follow,  and code should be commented where appropriate.